Alabama's pre-K program is growing, but it still isn't available to all of the children in the state.

 “Our successes are little successes; you know, the child who hasn’t really grasped writing their name, and is one day writing his name,” said Keri lee, a pre-K teacher.

-Last week, Gov. Robert Bentley announced an additional 2,700 more students will have access the state’s First Class Pre-K program.
+Per last week's announcement, an additional 2,700 more students will have access the state’s First Class Pre-K program.

 Even with the increase, however, only a fourth of eligible Alabamans will get a slot in the program.
 Access to these classrooms could require children to win a lottery.